aomaits/react-tic-tac-toe/README.md

 # react-tic-tac-toe
-React practice building a tic-tac-toe app
+React practice building a tic-tac-toe app - my own flair was to add colors to the Xs and Os